simona-degiorgi/northern-nigeria-language-mapping/README.md

 ## Licence

 Source data is published under the terms given on its HDX pages.
+Code in this repository is free to reuse; please cite the original data sources.